 - Training programs for families and health care providers

 - Community support, training and exceptional medical care as your child grows.
 Once a child receives care at Almost Home Kids, they are part of the Almost Home Kids Family.

-To refer a child for care at AHK, please contact: Layenie Anderson, Director of Case Management at LAnderson@almosthomekids.org
+To refer a child for care at AHK Naperville or AHK Chicago, please contact: Layenie Anderson, Director of Case Management at LAnderson@almosthomekids.org